 Within Type SAM analysis, institutions such as households, state and local government, federal government, enterprises, capital, and inventory additions/deletions may be chosen for internalization within the model.
 In some previous reports, only the default "household" institutions were selected for analysis.
-Beginning in 2012, however, it was determined that state and local government should also be included.
-This addition serves to more accurately account for induced effects brought about through state and local government spending.
+Beginning in 2012, however, it was determined that state and local governments should also be included.
+From data year 2012 to 2020, induced effects from state and local government were included in contribution estimates.
+However, in 2023, IMPLAN discontinued the use of their Version 3.1 desktop I-O software for future data analysis, requiring users to transition to their IMPLAN Cloud tool.
+While the new tool offers several benefits, the current version does not readily allow the internalization of institutions beyond households.
+Because of this, starting in 2023 (data year 2021), induced contributions no longer account for those stemming from state and local government institutions.

 When conducting contribution analysis, IMPLAN allows the user to edit commodities produced by industries for the change in final demand.
 In this study, any byproduct commodity produced in an industry included in the Aggregate Agriculture Sector was set to zero so the industry production of the primary commodity is 100%.
 Therefore, the industry is solely responsible for the entire value of the product being sold (e.g., the Oilseed Farming industry is solely responsible for the entire value of soybeans produced; soybeans are not produced in any other sector).
-By specifying that each agricultural industry only produces its primary commodity, no byproducts exist and, therefore, no indirect or induced effects are calculated in the defined agricultural industries.
+By specifying that each agricultural industry only produces its primary commodity, no byproducts exist, and, therefore, no indirect or induced effects are calculated in the defined agricultural industries.
 In order to ensure that industry purchases do not exceed the amount specified, trade flows also must be modified.
 This is done by adjusting the Local Use Ratios (RSCs) for each agriculture sector to zero.

-In order to measure the contribution of the Aggregate Agri- culture Sector, an industry change activity must first be created.
+In order to measure the contribution of the Aggregate Agriculture Sector, an industry change activity must first be created.
 Within this activity, events for each agriculture industry within the Aggregate Agriculture Sector should be set.
 The year of each event is equal to the data year, and output values for each event should equal those provided for each sector by IMPLAN.
 When setting up events, it's possible to change the portion of activity that accrues to the local (in this case, the state) economy by editing the Local Purchase Percentages (LPPs) for each industry.
 Only the portion of an industry's value that is produced locally should accrue to the local economy.
 For instance, output in the Oilseed Farming industry (sector 1) involves the LPP being set to 100%, which means the entire output value of that industry is accrued to the region because the goods in the industry are produced within the study region.
 Alternately, an activity measuring spending by tourists on gasoline and oil would involve setting the LPPs to the SAM value, an estimate of the actual percent of expenditures made in the study area.
 Estimating the economic contribution of the Aggregate Agriculture Sector to the state involves ensuring that the LPPs for each industry considered part of the Aggregate Agriculture Sector are set to 100%.